xNaCly/blog/content/posts/2023/write-your-own-programming-language.md

 - [Writing An Interpreter in Go by Thorsten Ball](https://interpreterbook.com/) (go)
 - [Crafting Interpreters by Robert Nystrom](https://craftinginterpreters.com/) (java & c)

-For reading about the theory behind programming i can recommend the dragon book:
+For reading about the theory behind writing programming languages i can recommend the dragon book:

 - [Compilers: Principles, Techniques, and Tools](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools)